-The following forms must be properly completed and returned to me (via the Electoral Services Office, Third Floor, Observatory House) Between 10am - 4pm from Monday 29th March until Thursday 8th April 2021 (4pm) at the latest.
+The following forms must be properly completed and returned to me (via the Electoral Services Office, Third Floor, Observatory House, 25 Windsor Road, SL1 2EL) between Monday 29th March 2021 and 4pm on Thursday 8th April 2021 at the latest.

-- Nomination Paper - Home address form - Candidate's Consent to Nomination - Certificate of Authorisation, if standing on behalf of a registered Political Party - Request for a Party Emblem, if standing on behalf of a registered Political Party - Evidence of the appointment of the Delegated Registered Nominating Officer by the Registered Nominating Officer, if relevant - Notification of election agent (submitted no later than 8th April, 4pm.
-Signed copy of Slough Borough Council's Local Integrity Protocol.
+- Nomination Paper - Home Address Form - Candidate's Consent to Nomination - Certificate of Authorisation, if standing on behalf of a registered Political Party - Request for a Party Emblem, if standing on behalf of a registered Political Party - Evidence of the appointment of the Delegated Registered Nominating Officer by the Registered Nominating Officer, if relevant - A signed copy of Slough Borough Council's Local Integrity Protocol.